 Tom nodded.
 ‘The first one,’ Tom said.
 ‘He left the print at his first crime scene…and nothing since.
 Problem was the authorities at the time didn’t have anything to match the print to and he didn’t leave another print after that.
 He learned as he went on.
 He evolved, which is why his crimes scenes were so clean.
 He had a lot of practice.’

 ‘So how was it that he was so careless this time?’
 Alicia said.
 ‘I mean, after what was it…nine murders…?
-You said the crime scenes were clean…yet he leaves this print at number ten… Isn’t that careless?’
+You said the crime scenes were clean…yet he left his print at number ten… Isn’t that careless?’
 Alicia said.
 She looked to Matt who simply smiled back at her and nodded.

 He knew all too well how the print was found so he let the Detective answer that one.